 Includes: New Associate Degrees, New Baccalaureate Degrees (with or without emphases), New Master's Degrees (with or without emphases), or New K-12 Personnel Licensure Programs.

 1. Department Chair discusses proposed degree idea with the Director of Curriculum (DOC)

-3. Department Chair submits the Proposal to the DOC for the Academic Council (AC) agenda.
+3. Department Chair submits the Proposal and Appendix D to the DOC for Provost Office review and then for the Academic Council (AC) agenda.

-5. New courses required as part of the new degree program must be entered into CIM at this time.
+5. If new courses are required as part of the new degree program must be entered into CIM at this time.
 (Instructions: click here.)
+If the program will use courses offered in a different department and/or college a Memoradum of Understanding (MOU) must be signed by Department Chairs and/or Deans.

 6. The Department Chair submits a finalized draft of the proposal to the DOC for the 5-day Quality Review process.